rbrtsmith/rbrtsmith.github.io/_posts/2015-08-29-a-modern-frontend-workflow.md

 When I'm working in terminal - I use VIM, which is installed by default on every Mac & Unix based machine.
 My skills with VIM are limited at best, but over time they'll improve.

+Ultimately use the text editor / IDE that you feel most comfortable with, but don't be afraid to try alternatives once in a while!
 &nbsp;

 ##Terminal
-With increasing numbers of tools being built specifically for the command line, not to mention using it ()once you know how) is much faster than clicking around with a mouse in a GUI.
-There's no getting away from it, knowing the terminal will make you a far more productive developer.
+With a increasing array of tools being built specifically for the command line and the fact that it's much faster than clicking around with a mouse inside of a GUI making it an essential tool for any productive developer.
-Like Emmet I learnt with a cheatsheet for a few basic commands for move around the filesystem, I still only really know the basics, but for web development that's all you need to know.
+Like Emmet I learnt with a cheatsheet consisting a few basic commands like how to move around the filesystem create / remove files and directories and move them around.
+Over time I've gradually improved my terminal knowledge, but I am probably still only just scratching the surface, which in most cases is sufficient as a front-end developer.

 I use [Iterm2](https://www.iterm2.com/) as my terminal application, for windows you wanna get something that simulates the UNIX command line system - or ideally use something like Mac or Linux.
-I had no end of issues trying to get things working on windows - many aren't officially supported.
+I had no end of issues trying to get things working on windows - many tools and applications aren't officially supported and as a result either don't work at all, or require workouts - which wastes time and is potentially unstable.

 [A good introduction to the Unix terminal (Mac, Ubuntu)](http://computers.tutsplus.com/tutorials/40-terminal-tips-and-tricks-you-never-thought-you-needed--mac-51192)

 &nbsp;

-##Automated task runners
+<h2 id="task-runners">Automated task runners</h2>
 An automated task runner runs in the background watching for changes to files in specified directories, then executing predefined tasks as a part of your build process.
 Gulp and Grunt are the two most popular at the time of writing.

 They are both JavaScript based and run on-top of [Node.js](https://nodejs.org/).
 Node JS based applications such as these are executed from the terminal.